The Hardest Thing

 Is there any answer to this industry-wide problem?

-There are certainly no easy answers here because you are dealing with psychology and behavior that is not easy to change.
+There are certainly no easy answers here.
+You are dealing with psychology and behavior that is not easy to change.
 People buy and sell past returns not because they are stupid but because they are wired to do so.

 The only way to have a chance at closing the behavior gap, then, is through education, re-education, and more re-education: